Glass-makers and the Silk Road

 So how do you blow glass?

-Around 75 BC, the Phoenicians figured it out: a new, much better way to make glass, much faster and cheaper than before.
-They learned to blow glass.
 You stick a gob of hot glass onto the end of a long clay pipe, and you blow through the pipe as if you were blowing up a balloon.
 The air makes the gob of glass blow up, just like a balloon.
-Then as you blow you can shape the glass with a metal stick.
-This isn’t easy,but it is a lot easier than making core-formed glass!
+(Later on, people used iron pipes to blow glass instead of clay.)

 Blowing glass at the Corning Museum in New York State

 Soon after this, the Phoenicians also figured out how to just blow the glass right into a mold (this is called mold-blown glass).
 Then you don’t even have to shape it yourself, and you can get all sorts of fancy shapes.